Bose Hearing Aids: Release Date, Price, Benefits & Alternative

 - Users can configure a variety of settings to improve performance.
 There is a full suite of different dynamic modes, noise-canceling, feedback canceling, and more.

-When the Bose Hearphones first came to market, they did so with a $499 price point, which is thought of as the bare-minimum entry point for the Bose hearing aid price.
+When the older Bose Hearphones first came to market, they did so with a $499 price point, which is thought of as the bare-minimum entry point for the Bose hearing aid price.
+Considering the Bose SoundControl includes features and advancements that the Hearphones didn’t have, it makes sense that the Bose SoundControl hearing aids cost more than $499.

 Even more important than the price or release date of the product are the features it possesses.
-When the Bose hearing aid headphones finally make it to market, will they be a worthy investment?
+Now that these are on the market, there are more questions, such as, will they be a worthy investment?
 The features listed below may help provide some answers.

 - Active Noise Canceling - Reduces environmental noise while decreasing amplification of the wearer’s voice.